yyyaoyuan/CWAN/README.md

 You can download the example dataset from [here](https://pan.baidu.com/s/1-SuuuOFkC-sQ9z8_fq3zZg) (Password: 8i7c), and put in the folder of datasets.

+All of the datasets can be downloaded from [here](https://pan.baidu.com/s/1lkSIsNRQJg6i5KffM1mxRg) (Password: 4y1q).

 # Running

 1. You can run this code by inputing: